Skip to main content

 Franklin Silva

-In this article, we’ll share tips for choosing a stock broker to buy the VNQ ETF, provide a step-by-step guide to help you make your first purchase, highlight data provided by the ETF sponsor Vanguard, delve deeper into the reporting structure of VNQ, and more!
+In this article, we’ll share tips for choosing a stockbroker to buy VNQ, provide a step-by-step guide to make your first purchase, highlight key data from the fund sponsor Vanguard, explore VNQ’s structure and holdings in detail, and cover important tax and access considerations – particularly for European and UK retail investors who cannot directly access VNQ under PRIIPs regulation.

 2. Open and fund your account